WebAssembly/design/Rationale.md

-Local variables are not in Static Single Assignment (SSA) form, meaning that multiple incoming SSA values which have separate liveness can "share" the storage represented by a local through the `set_local` operation.
+Local variables are not in Static Single Assignment (SSA) form, meaning that multiple incoming SSA values which have separate liveness can "share" the storage represented by a local through the `set_local` operator.
 From an SSA perspective, this means that multiple independent values can share a local variable in WebAssembly, which is effectively a kind of pre-coloring that clever producers can use to pre-color variables and give hints to a WebAssembly VM's